-ANSWER: On average, most runners spend between 2-3 weeks breaking in a shoe before it is fully comfortable.
+On average, most runners spend between 2-3 weeks breaking in running shoes before they are fully comfortable.
 Some models might take longer or shorter, and the length of the process can change based on how often the shoe is used.

 Here are some tips on how to break shoes in, as well as a more in-depth explanation of why it’s important to make sure the shoes are comfortable.

 The simplest answer to the question “How to break in running shoes?” is also the most obvious: they need to be worn.

 However, this shouldn’t be done continuously and should instead be a gradual process over a period of several weeks.

 The general consensus among athletes is that the shoes should be work for increasingly long periods of time and introduced to more rough terrain and runs after the user has time to get used to the new material and shape.